-We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$.
-We have also agreed to reimburse the underwriter for up to \$12,000 for its FINRA counsel fee.
-In accordance with FINRA Rule 5110, the reimbursed fee is deemed underwriting compensation for this offering.
+We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$209,000.
+We have also agreed to reimburse the underwriters for up to \$12,000 for their FINRA counsel fee and to pay Jefferies LLC \$1.0 million for advisory service.
+In accordance with FINRA Rule 5110, these payments are deemed underwriting compensation for this offering.